 ShipBob’s software (Source: GetApp)

-ShipBob has 35+ warehouses positioned across the US, and its network is still growing.
+ShipBob has more than 60 warehouses positioned across the US, and its network is still growing.
 Many competing providers, such as Red Stag and ShipHero, have a limited network of five or fewer fulfillment centers.
 ShipBob’s wide network allows for practical inventory distribution, which gives you faster shipping speeds at lower costs.

 Clients can store their inventory across as many warehouses as makes logistical sense for their customer base, which gets orders delivered to shoppers as quickly as possible.
-This includes eight international warehouses for sellers with a global footprint.
+This includes several international warehouse locations for sellers with a global footprint.

 ShipBob’s 2-Day Express Shipping Program relies on a proprietary algorithm that uses a combination of ground, air, and regional carriers to provide high on-time delivery rates for two-day orders, while still being a cost-effective solution.